 The General Resolution authorizes the issuance of Bonds to provide funds for making or purchasing Mortgage Loans for rental or owner-occupied dwellings, including uninsured, federally insured or guaranteed, and privately insured loans.
-Appendix A-3 sets forth the original principal amounts and amounts of Bonds expected to be outstanding following a scheduled September 1, 2011 special redemption.
+APPENDIX A-3 sets forth the original principal amounts and amounts of Bonds expected to be outstanding following a scheduled redemption and scheduled debt service payment on May 1, 2013.

-Since 1976, the Housing Development Fund has issued 50 series of taxable and tax-exempt Bonds to provide financing for both Project Loans and Program Loans.
+Since 1976, the Housing Development Fund has issued 51 series of taxable and tax-exempt Bonds to provide financing for both Project Loans and Program Loans.
 One issue, the 1991 Series A Bonds, was redeemed on May 1, 1992 from undisbursed proceeds.
 The Housing Development Fund has not had an unused original proceeds call on any bond issue since 1992.

-As more fully described in Appendix A-1, there were 17 Project Loans, with a principal balance of \$15,533,000 outstanding as of June 30, 2011.
+As more fully described in APPENDIX A-1, there were 15 Project Loans, with a principal balance of \$11,587,000 outstanding as of December 31, 2012.
 All but 6 of these Project Loans receive some level of Section 8 rental assistance payments.
 Many also are subject to some type of federal mortgage insurance or guarantee.
 In May 2007, the Housing Development Fund used \$4,961,000 of prepayments from the 2003 Series C Bonds (federally taxable) to purchase four additional Project Loans originally funded from general reserves under the Housing Development Fund's Leveraged Loan Program.
 These Project Loans have a 90% guarantee from the USDA Section 538 Guaranteed Rural Rental Housing Program.

-For most Project Loans that receive HUD Section 8 rental assistance payments, the Housing Development Fund deducts its monthly mortgage and escrow payment from the rental assistance payment due on the Project Loan and remits the balance to the project to ensure that the Housing Development Fund gets timely receipt of its monthly mortgage payments.
+For some Project Loans that receive HUD Section 8 rental assistance payments, the Housing Development Fund deducts its monthly mortgage and escrow payment from the rental assistance payment due on the Project Loan and remits the balance to the project to ensure that the Housing Development Fund gets timely receipt of its monthly mortgage payments.